White House Asks Supreme Court To Rule On DACA Sooner, Not Later

 In that case — like in the other lawsuits over this issue — challengers say that the White House acted "capriciously and arbitrarily" in ending DACA.
 Instead of providing a policy explanation for withdrawing DACA, the Trump administration claims that the program was always illegal.

-The Justice Department maintains that position, and has vigorously defended the president's authority to end DACA.
+The Justice Department maintains that position and has vigorously defended the president's authority to end DACA.

 "The last administration started DACA without a mandate or even an authorization from Congress or the courts; this administration can therefore end DACA at any time," Attorney General Jeff Sessions said in a statement Monday.
 "That is what we have done, and it was the lawful thing to do."

-Jeffrey Davidson, an attorney representing the Regents of the University of California in the case, said in a statement that the case should "be reviewed in the ordinary course."
+Jeffrey Davidson, an attorney representing the Regents of the University of California, said in a statement that the case should "be reviewed in the ordinary course."

 "This is the second time the Trump administration has attempted to shortcut the normal appellate process by seeking Supreme Court review prior to any decision by the Courts of Appeals," Davidson said.
 "The irregularity of the government's procedural choices mirrors the irregularity of the government's rescission of DACA itself."